ncphillips/game-master/README.md

         return this.__data__.status;
     }

-Fourth, collection data should be made accessible through a method, but adding or retrieving individual items should be done through distinct methods.
+Fifth, plural data should be made accessible through a method, but adding or retrieving individual items should be done through distinct methods.
 It is preferred to not have a setter for the entire collection.